 What is video forensics?
 There are many types of DVR devices, each with various methods of exporting files.
 When the video is collected from the device, it should produce the best quality recordings possible.
 Forensic experts must follow best practices as outlined by the Scientific Working Group on Digital Evidence (SWGDE).
 These include properly downloading and reviewing files to ensure the video is unaltered and accurate.

-ANALYZING THE FOOTAGE
+ANALYZING THE EVIDENCE

 Once the evidence has been collected, the forensic scientist begins examining the video by viewing the footage.
 After an initial viewing, they locate the areas of interest that must be more closely examined and enhanced.
 The forensic expert may be looking for sections that corroborate witness statements or identify suspects.